By: Team F11-1 Since: March 2020 Licence: MIT

 Other incorrect delete commands to try:

-banana does not exists inFoodRecord
+delete,delete n/Banana(whereFoodbanana does not exists inFoodRecord)

 Expected: Similar to previous.